8.1 – Understanding the gimmicks of Insurance

 This can be torturous, especially if you have a hefty bill.
 This explains why customers and insurers put network hospitals at the front and centre of every “insurance-related” discussion.

 However, there is something you should know.
 Insurers aren’t obligated to settle claims cashlessly just because you’re at a network hospital.
 They always have recourse.
-For instance, if they suspect you’re hospitalised for a rather complicated matter that could cost a ton of money, they’ll be highly reluctant to pay anything upfront.
+For instance, if they suspect you’re hospitalized for a rather complicated matter that could cost a ton of money, they’ll be highly reluctant to pay anything upfront.

 So, many insurers simply decline to process the claim by stating on record that they don’t have all the information they need just yet.
 They’ll tell you they want to run a more thorough investigation after accessing your medical records.
 And will consider your application once you’re discharged, but on a reimbursement basis.